-Students are expected to conduct independent research for their thesis as early into the program as possible, under the guidance of their Committee Chair and with input from their Supervisory
+Students are expected to conduct independent research for their thesis as early into the program as possible, under the guidance of their Committee Chair and with input from their Supervisory Committee.

-Committee.
 Thesis students are required to enroll in and satisfactorily complete 5 total credits of BME 6971, which serve to credit their research efforts.
-Credit allocation can be flexible throughout the student's tenure in the program; however, it is required that the student enrolls in 2-3 credits of BME 6971 in their final term, dependent upon the semester of graduation (i.e., 2 is required for the Summer term and 3 is for the Fall or Spring terms).
+Credit allocation can be flexible throughout the student's tenure in the program, with two stipulations: 1) students must enroll in BME 6971 for at least 2 terms; and 2) it is required that the student enrolls in 2-3 credits of BME 6971 in their final term, dependent upon the semester of graduation (i.e., 2 is required for the Summer term and 3 is for the Fall or Spring terms).
 The number of credits enrolled should be proportional to the amount of time students are expected to devote to the research project during that semester and all research credit must be approved, supervised, and graded by the student's designated Supervisory Chair.
-To enroll in BME 6971 credits, students must complete a Master's Semester Registration Form (see website), signed by their Supervisory Chair, which outlines the number of credits of BME 6971 enrolled for that term.
+To enroll in BME 6971 credits, students must complete a Master's Semester Registration Form (see website), signed by their Supervisory Chair that outlines the number of credits of BME 6971 enrolled for that term.